Izzeddin-Samara/Izzeddin-Samara/README.md

 Here are the notable projects I've worked on:

 - **Technicians Hub**: A web application that connects users with professional technicians, built with Django.
 It features appointments booking, reviews, and contact form. **[Project Link](https://github.com/talakh1798/Technicians-Hub)**
-- **FitnessTrack**: A fitness web application that allows users to book sessions with coaches, leave reviews, and includes features like coach applications, coach profile management, and a contact form. **[Project Link](https://github.com/Izzeddin-Samara/Fitness_Track)**
+- **FitnessTrack**: A fitness web application, built with Django.
+That allows users to book sessions with coaches, leave reviews, and includes features like coach applications, coach profile management, and a contact form. **[Project Link](https://github.com/Izzeddin-Samara/Fitness_Track)**

 ## 🎯 Goals
 I'm continuously looking to improve my skills and take on new challenges.
 My goal is to keep building innovative web applications that provide real value to users and businesses.